Last edited 11/3/2016

 D. CAPITAL PUNISHMENTS MYRIAD AFFLICTIONS

-The "afflictions" are, often, little fact checking and a one sided presentations by the media.
+The "afflictions" are, often, little fact checking and a one sided presentations by the media, as demonstrated.

 3) USA Today: "The emotional and financial toll of prosecuting a single capital case to its conclusion, along with the increased availability of life without parole and continuing court challenges to execution methods, have made the ultimate punishment more elusive than at any time since its reinstatement in 1976" " . . . death sentences dropped from a high of 315 in 1996 to 73 last year."